-- t.114 1.
-There are three types of penalty to be applied in the cases indicated in the table in Article t.120.
-If a Referee must penalize a fencer who has committed several faults at the same time, he should penalize the less serious fault first. - 2.
-Penalties are cumulative and they are valid for the bout with the exception of exclusion, which is indicated by a Black Card.
+There are three types of penalty to be applied in the cases indicated in the table in Article t.170.
+If a Referee must penalize a fencer who has committed several faults at the same time, he should penalize the least serious fault first.